xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 To detach from the session, use `Ctrl-a` `Ctrl-d`; to reattach use `screen -r qemu`; to kill the session use `Ctrl-a` `Ctrl-k` and confirm.

-About 17 minutes minutes later, the output of the build script is a set of 4 archives and their SHA signatures, created in the `deploy` folder:
+About 17 minutes later, the output of the build script is a set of 4 archives and their SHA signatures, created in the `deploy` folder: